metamorph-inc/metamorphosys-web/doc/CyPhy-WebGME.md

 ![Open a project](images/CreateProject.PNG "Open/Create a project")

 In the first dialog select `Create from file...`.
-Name the new project `ADMEditor` (case sensitive!) and click `Import file...`. and select `webgme-cyphy\meta\ADMEditor_metaOnly.json` which contains the META-model for the ADMEditor-Language and an empty project structure.
+Name the new project `ADMEditor` (case sensitive!) and click `Import file...`. and select `webgme-cyphy\meta\ADMEditor_metaOnly.json` which contains the META-model for the ADMEditor-Language.

 ![Import file](images/CreateProject1.PNG "Import file")

-The root-node should show up and if you expand it and click on the ADMEditorModelingLanguage will show up on the canvas.
+The root-node (named ADMEditor) should show up and if you expand it and double-click on the ADMEditorModelingLanguage will show up on the canvas.
 This contains the object types which are available in this language.

 ![META-model](images/CreateProject3.PNG "META-model")

 # Working with an ADMEditor Project #

-In the Projects/NewProject create a new ACMFolder, ADMFolder and ATMFolder.
+## Create a Workspace ##

+Double-click on the ADMEditor (root) object to open it, and click and drag a Workspace object onto the canvas from the part browser on the left-hand side.
+In the Workspace, create a new ACMFolder, ADMFolder and ATMFolder using the same click and drag method.

 ## Working with ACMs ##
 ![ACMFolder](images/ADMEditor2.PNG "ACMFolder")

-Open up the Folder and click the play-button drop down menu in the tool-bar.
+Open the Folder and click the play-button drop down menu in the tool-bar.
 This will display the plugins (interpreters) that exist for the ADMEditor project.
 Run the AcmImporter.

 ![ACMImporter](images/ACMImporter.PNG "ACMImporter")